simplertasks/aicommandscript/examples/AI-Web-superprompt.md

 {funfact.template}

-Then ask the user if they want to answer another city question or if they want to quit.
+Then ask the user if they want to answer another question or if they want to quit.

 If they want to quit display:
 {goodbye.template}